Coachnmomof3/PyBer_Analysis/README.md

 We want to ensure we provide options to include all city types leaving out any implicit bias.

--Recommendation one is to improve the rural city statistics by offering more incentives to drivers in these areas.
+ Recommendation one is to improve the rural city statistics by offering more incentives to drivers in these areas.
 Taking a ride will be more appealing to population in these areas due to the subsidy decreasing fares and the increase in drivers.
 Also taking note here that Rural cities had the highest Average Fare per Ride and Driver.

--Second recommendation is to somehow decrease the amount of urban drivers since the numbers are hugly skewed.
+Second recommendation is to somehow decrease the amount of urban drivers since the numbers are hugly skewed.
 It is almost as if your are only operating in urban cities, which makes sense but we need to address other city types as well.

--The final recommendation is to try to offer more promotions during months that have holidays.
+The final recommendation is to try to offer more promotions during months that have holidays.
 In March we saw a major decrease at the start for total fare.
 We would want customers to use PyBer when going out during St. Patricks day, specifically in suburban and rural cities.
 Our numbers should spike and we should capitalize on this holiday.
 Yet we did not see that for suburban and rural cities.
 I do understand that most of the population that live in these cities might have traveled to the urban areas but there was still activity in rural and suburban areas.

 I believe that these three recomendations will assist in moving in the direction needed to address disprities among rural, suburban and urban cities.